Twin bombings near Afghanistan's Defense Ministry kill 24

-KABUL, Afghanistan (AP) — Twin bombings near the Afghan Defense Ministry have killed at least 24 people, including two security force generals, in an attack claimed by the Taliban.
+KABUL, Afghanistan (AP) — Twin bombings near the Afghan Defense Ministry killed at least 24 people on Monday, including two security force generals, in an attack claimed by the Taliban.

-Public Health Ministry spokesman Ismail Kawasi says another 91 people were wounded in Monday’s attack in central Kabul.
+Public Health Ministry spokesman Ismail Kawasi said another 91 people were wounded in the attack in central Kabul.
 Interior Ministry spokesman Sediq Sediqqi said a district police chief and five other police officers were among those killed.

 Deputy Defense Ministry spokesman Mohammad Radmanish said the second bombing was caused by a suicide attacker who struck the area of the first blast after security forces gathered there.
 He said the attack took place as ministry employees were leaving their offices for the day.
 Senior police investigator Faredoon Obiadi said the suicide attacker was wearing a military uniform.